national-voter-file/national-voter-file/README.md

 * Reliable, up-to-date voter data for every state in the country (including address changes, and redrawn districts)
 * Per-household insights, done by grouping voters together based on address
-* Per-voter insights, such as when people change their names and genders
+* Per-voter insights, such as when people change their party affiliation or address
 * And for thousands to use our voter file to power their campaigns' donation, canvassing, and phonebanking efforts!

 ## How can I help?